PD Ports: Nationalisation, Powell Duffryn (1947–2003)

-The company was acquired in 2000 by Nikko Principal Investments Japan Ltd., a unit of Nikko Cordial Corp. of Japan, with shareholders accepting 570p per share, a valuation of £507 million.
+The company was acquired in 2000 by Nikko Principal Investments Japan, a subsidiary of Nikko Cordial of Japan, with shareholders accepting 570p per share, a valuation of £507 million.

 In the late 1990s/early 2000s the company was restructured; selling multiple business interests; after acquisition in 2000 the company's engineering interests were Hamworthy KSE (marine engineering), Hamworthy Belliss and Morcom (compressors), Hamworthy Combustion, and Geesink (waste disposal equipment), representing 2500 of a total workforce of 4,200; the engineering division had higher turnover, but lower profit than the port business.

-The Hamworthy Bellis & Morcom compressor division (see Belliss & Morcom) was sold to Gardner Denver Inc. of the United States for £26 million.
+The Hamworthy Belliss & Morcom compressor division (see Belliss & Morcom) was sold to Gardner Denver Inc. of the United States for £26 million.

 PD Ports (2003–)

 The company's maritime and port businesses was rebranded in 2003 as PD Ports, Logistics and Shipping (PDPLS).

 In 2004 the company was sold to stockbrokers Collins Stewart for £450 million (£170 equity, £280 million debt), followed by an immediate stock market flotation.
-A bid by Babcock and Brown Infrastructure (BBI) at 150p per share, with total value £337 million was recommended in December 2005.
+A bid by Babcock & Brown Infrastructure (BBI) at 150p per share, with total value £337 million was recommended in December 2005.

 In November 2009, Brookfield Asset Management acquired 100% of PD Ports. from BBI for a nominal $1, taking on $113 million of debt, as part of BBI port asset sales to reduce the company's debt burdens.